tcspears/gitwords/README.md

 Tools for tracking word counts of commits made to git repositories

 ## Description
 gitwords provides a series of functions for counting, summarising, and plotting the number of words committed to a git repository over time.
 It is intended to be used by writers — PhD students, academics, etc. — who use git as a version control system for their writing projects.
+Like git, it can be used with any writing workflow that involves the production of documents in plain text format (LaTeX, Scrivener, Markdown, etc.).

 As a PhD student, I found git to be an indispensable tool for keeping track of various versions of my thesis chapters.
 But I was disappointed by the lack of available tools within git for tracking my writing progress on a day-to-day basis.
 Indeed, git was designed for software developers rather than writers.
 While git includes some functionality to track the number of lines of code committed to a repository, ‘lines of code’ is a fairly useless measure of productivity for writers.
-Word counts certainly aren’t perfect (and can be easily gamed), but at least they help you get a sense of your writing productivity over time.

 gitwords includes three main functions that can help you keep track of your writing progress:
 * `get_words()`: calculates word counts of commits made to a git repository for a date or a range of dates.